telerik/kendo-ui-core/docs/api/javascript/geometry/matrix.md

 ### c `Number`

-The a (1, 2) member of the matrix.
+The c (1, 2) member of the matrix.

 ### d `Number`